 - Email results

-If you are providing devices and intend to use file sharing, some items in the above list will not be needed.
+If you are providing devices and intend to provide a device with the file already imported, some items in the above list will not be needed.

 As a starting point, we have provided an example participant information sheet.